code-kern-ai/bricks/README.md

 ## Contributing
 Please look into our [contribution guidelines](CONTRIBUTING.md) to get started.
 If you have any questions, please reach out to us anytime on [Discord](https://discord.gg/qf4rGCEphW).

+## Regular updates and newsletter
+We regularly update the content library with new modules (we aim to add two modules per week, if not more).
+If you want to stay up to date, you can subscribe to our [newsletter](https://www.kern.ai/#email-address).

 ## License
 This repository is licensed under the Apache License, Version 2.0.
 View a copy of the [License file](LICENSE).